paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-047-consumer-product-safety.md

 #### Effective Date of 1981 Amendment
 Amendment by Pub.
 L. 97–35 applicable with respect to regulations under this chapter and chapters 25 and 30 of this title for which notices of proposed rulemaking are issued after Aug.
 14, 1981, see section 1215 of Pub.
 L. 97–35, set out as a note under [section 2052 of this title](./chapter-047-consumer-product-safety.md#section-2052).

+#### Effective Date
+Section effective on the sixtieth day following Oct.
+27, 1972, see section 34 of Pub.
+L. 92–573, set out as a note under [section 2051 of this title](./chapter-047-consumer-product-safety.md#section-2051).

 <a id="section-2057a"></a>
 ## § 2057a.
 Banning of butyl nitrite
-**(a) In general** Except as provided in subsection (b) of this section, butyl nitrite shall be considered a banned hazardous product under [section 2057 of this title](./chapter-047-consumer-product-safety.md#section-2057).
+**(a) In general** Except as provided in subsection (b), butyl nitrite shall be considered a banned hazardous product under [section 2057 of this title](./chapter-047-consumer-product-safety.md#section-2057).

 **(b) Lawful purposes** For the purposes of [section 2057 of this title](./chapter-047-consumer-product-safety.md#section-2057), it shall not be unlawful for any person to manufacture for sale, offer for sale, distribute in commerce, or import into the United States butyl nitrite for any commercial purpose or any other purpose approved under the Federal Food, Drug, and Cosmetic Act [[21 U.S.C.
 301](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section301&num=0&edition=prelim) et seq.].